bosoninfo/Resource_Power-BI-Desktop/Chapter02/README.md

 # GET DATA

+In this chapter, we'll delve into the process of getting data into Power BI Desktop from various sources.
+Data is the lifeblood of any business intelligence application, and Power BI Desktop offers a wide range of data connection options to meet your needs.
+Whether you're connecting to files, databases, web sources, SharePoint lists, or Microsoft Dataverse, this chapter will guide you through each step.

+We'll start by discussing the basics of Power BI data sources and how to navigate the available options.
+You'll learn how to connect to different types of files, such as Excel and CSV, and explore ways to connect to databases like SQL Server and Amazon Redshift.
+We'll also show you how to connect to web data sources and SharePoint lists, making sure you have all the information you need to access your organization's data.

+Next, we'll introduce you to Microsoft Dataverse, a powerful cloud-based data storage and management platform that integrates seamlessly with Power BI.
+You'll learn how to connect Power BI Desktop to Dataverse and understand the advantages of using it in your data management workflow.

+Furthermore, we'll discuss advanced data connection types like DirectQuery and live connections, and explain when and why you should use them.
+These connection types allow you to keep your data up-to-date and minimize the need for manual refreshes, ensuring that your reports and visualizations are always accurate and current.

+Lastly, we'll cover the process of opening and modifying existing Power BI files (PBIX) or Excel data models, as well as changing the data source for a PBIX file.
+This is particularly useful when you need to update the data source or path, or when transferring files between different users or systems.

+---
 |Table of Sections|
 |---|
 |<ul><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter02/README.md#power-bi-data-sources-the-basics">Power BI data sources: The basics</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter02/README.md#connect-to-a-file-excel">Connect to a file: Excel</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter02/README.md#connect-to-a-file-csv">Connect to a file: CSV</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter02/README.md#connect-to-database">Connect to database</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter02/README.md#connect-to-web-data-source">Connect to web data source</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter02/README.md#connect-to-a-sharepoint-list">Connect to a SharePoint list</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter02/README.md#connect-to-microsoft-dataverse">Connect to Microsoft Dataverse</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter02/README.md#power-bi-data-connections">Power BI Data Connections</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter02/README.md#open-a-pbix-file-or-excel-data-model">Open a PBIX file or Excel data model</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter02/README.md#change-the-data-source-for-a-pbix-file">Change the data source for a PBIX file</a></li></ul>|